Staffing and forecasting gaps hurting CX? Get the Branch Workforce Playbook.

-How to Make Video Banking Calls as Good as In-Person Appointments
+Improving Video Banking: How to Make them as Valuable as In-Person Appointments

 Ever hop on a video call with garbled audio?
 Or where you couldn’t see the other caller?
 Or where you both said goodbye, then awkwardly fumbled for the ‘exit’ button for what felt like an eternity?

-Video calls don’t have to be like that—not if you have the right tools and training.
+Video calls don’t have to be like that—not if you have the right tools and training, that is.
 And because half of your customers and members want to continue to meet remotely post-pandemic, it’s time for your frontline staff and advisors to become video call quality masters.

 Below, we share tips for making your video banking calls just as good as face-to-face chats.